gravitycamp/tunnel/README.md

 ## Tunnel Configuration

-You can modify the 'src/Main.java' file to configure the tunnel output.
+You can modify the 'data/playlist.txt' file to configure the tunnel playlist.

-The tunnel supports 3 types of configuration:
+Each line in the playlist must have one of the following 3 formats:

-1. Specify three different patterns to apply to each tunnel surface (left wall, right wall, and ceiling are independent).
+1. Specify three different patterns to apply to each tunnel surface (left wall, right wall, and ceiling are independent). ex.
+"Bounce,Gravity,Life"
 2. Specify one ceiling pattern and one wall pattern.
-The wall pattern will be mirrored on both walls.
+The wall pattern will be mirrored on both walls. ex.
+"Bounce,Gravity"
 3. Specify one pattern.
-It will be stretched around the whole tunnel.
+It will be stretched around the whole tunnel. ex.
+"Gravity"

-Simply uncomment the configuration you want, change the sketch names to the ones you want to run and press Play!

 ## Adding New Sketches